 You can also learn about the duties and responsibilities of emergency responders, including first aid actions for medical emergency situations, including severe choking, heart attack, cardiac arrest, and stroke; and first aid actions for dealing with injuries, including external bleeding, fractures, and burns; and skills for dealing with environmental emergencies, including bites and stings, and poison ivy and snakebites.

-For Louisiana high schools, CPR Certification is not required.
+For Louisiana high schools, AHA BLS CPR certification online is not required.
 However, if certification is obtained, the course instructor shall be authorized by an instructional program recognized nationally and based on the most recent national evidence-based Emergency Cardiovascular Care guidelines of CPR and AED.
 But for Emergency Medical Service Providers and healthcare workers in Louisiana, they are required to have Healthcare Provider level CPR certification with practical skills component accepted by the Board or CAPCE approved for employment requirements.
 The necessary skills include adult, child, and infant CPR, the use of a bag-valve mask, and an Automated External Defibrillator to increase the chance of survival during cardiac emergencies.
 Childcare providers are also required to take infant CPR classes online or classroom-based.

 CPR training is the foundation of workplace safety training, giving responders the skill to save people's lives.
 Enrolling in CPR and First Aid classes to learn basic support skills is necessary for certain professions.
 Aside from healthcare providers and medical professionals, many jobs in Louisiana requires CPR certification for employment requirements.
 These jobs include but are not limited to:

 Louisiana, LA CPR/AED, First Aid & BLS Certification Classes Approved by AHA Trained Physicians